Mexico Earthquake 8.1 Strongest In 100 Years: Dozens Reported Killed

 A massive earthquake struck southern Mexico overnight, killing at least 32 people and causing extensive damage.
 The magnitude 8.1 quake was centered about 74 miles off the Mexican coast and the state of Chiapas.

-President Enrique Peña Nieto said the quake was the strongest felt in Mexico in 100 years.
+President Enrique Pena Nieto said the quake was the strongest felt in Mexico in 100 years.
 Aftershocks in the 5.0 to 5.3 magnitude range continue off the coast near the border of Chiapas and Oaxaca.

-Mexico has already experienced a 1 meter (3 feet) tsunami and additional waves taller than 3 meters (10 feet) could occur according to the Pacific Tsunami Warning System.
-Regions as far away as Ecuador and New Zealand could experience a tsunami of up to 3 meters.
+Mexico has already experienced a one-meter (three feet) tsunami and additional waves taller than three meters (10 feet) could occur, according to the Pacific Tsunami Warning System.
+Regions as far away as Ecuador and New Zealand could experience a tsunami of up to three meters.
 There is no tsunami threat for Hawaii or California, according to the Tsunami Warning System.

-More than 1.8 million Mexican homes lost electricity, and about 3/4 of them have had their power turned back on, according to CNN.
+More than 1.8 million Mexican homes lost electricity, and about three-fourths of them have had their power turned back on, according to CNN.

 Heavy shaking was felt as far away as Mexico City, where residents reported strange flashing lights and a greenish sky.
 Videos on social media showed heavy shaking and loud roaring.
 The quake occurred at a shallow depth below the earth’s surface, which the USGS reports leads to heavier shaking.
 It moved a fault line 32 feet from its original position.